Multithreading and Concurrency in C++

 Other classes are extended with following features:

-• timeout provides try_lock_for and try_lock_until methods.
-If the lock is not acquired within the time limit, it will return directly and will not wait any longer.
+methods.
+If the lock is not acquired within the time limit, it will return directly and will not wait any longer. - recursive The same lock can be locked multiple times in the same thread.
+This avoids some unnecessary deadlocks.

-• If one thread has acquired the shared lock (through lock_shared, try_lock_shared), no other thread can acquire the exclusive lock, but can acquire the shared lock.
+), no other thread can acquire the exclusive lock, but can acquire the shared lock.

 In practice, high-level programming model is designed like this:

-• The resource (usually a class) that requires protection from data races owns a mutex object of the appropriate type.
+- The resource (usually a class) that requires protection from data races owns a mutex object of the appropriate type.

-• Threads that intend to access the resource acquire a suitable lock on the mutex before performing the actual access.
+- Threads that intend to access the resource acquire a suitable lock on the mutex before performing the actual access.

-• Threads release their lock on the mutex after completing the access.
+- Threads release their lock on the mutex after completing the access.

-• Usually locks are simply acquired and released in the member functions of the class.
+- Usually locks are simply acquired and released in the member functions of the class.

 Next, let's fix the example code with mutex.
-We have only to modify the Account class and lock in the shared function addMoney:
+We have only to modify the Account

 class Account